ngsutils/ngsutils.github.com/modules/bamutils/basecall/index.md

     -minorpct pct  Require a minor call to be within [pct] percent of the consensus call.
 Calculated as #minor / #consensus.
                    (0.0 -> 1.0, default 0.01)

+    -hettest       Add a column to assign a p-value to assess the heterozygosity of each base.
+(Based on Fisher's exact test for a theoretical homozygous call) (requires scipy, experimental)

     -showgaps      Report gaps/splice-junctions in RNA-seq data

     -showstrand    Show the minor-strand percentages for each call (0-0.5 only shows the minor strand %)